Welcome to Your New Neighborhood of Falmouth, Massachusetts!

 Dining, Events, and Attractions

 Ten miles of bike path are among the most popular recreational opportunities in Falmouth.
 The Shining Sea Bikeway is named for the well-known line from America the Beautiful.
 The composer of America the Beautiful, Katharine Lee Bates, was a native of Falmouth.
-The Shining Sea Bikeway, which begins in North Falmouth and ends in Woods Hole, tours the Cape’s trademark cranberry bogs, as well as coastline, salt marshes, ponds, swamps, and forests.
+The Shining Sea Bikeway, which begins in North Falmouth and ends in Woods Hole, tours the Cape’s trademark cranberry bogs, coastline, salt marshes, ponds, swamps, and forests.

 The Falmouth Road Race, which draws more than ten thousand international athletes every summer, has been running for forty-two years and counting.
 Like the Shining Sea Bikeway, the Falmouth Road Race includes Woods Hole in its circuit: the route, lined with cheering spectators, begins in Woods Hole and ends in Falmouth Heights.
 Silver Lounge, Casa Vallarta, La Cucina Sul Mare, J.R.
-Brody’s Roadside Tavern, British Beer CompanyCasino Wharf FX, Golden Swan Restaurant (Indian Cuisine), and the popular Quarterdeck Restaurant are among the most sought-after dining destinations in Falmouth.
-The marquee culinary event in Falmouth, however, is the annual Scallop Festival.
-The Cape Cod Scallop Festival moved recently to Falmouth from Bourne, has been a standout event for locals and tourists alike for nearly fifty years.
-It is three days of scallops and other seafood, as well as arts and crafts, live performances, a carnival, a car show, and contests.
+Brody’s Roadside Tavern, British Beer Company, Casino Wharf FX, Golden Swan Restaurant (Indian Cuisine), and the popular Quarterdeck Restaurant are among the most sought-after dining destinations in Falmouth.
+However, the marquee culinary event in Falmouth is the annual Scallop Festival.
+The Cape Cod Scallop Festival, which moved recently to Falmouth from Bourne, has been a standout event for locals and tourists for nearly fifty years.
+It is three days of scallops, other seafood, arts and crafts, live performances, a carnival, a car show, and contests.
 Because it takes place in September, attendance leans a little more toward local, year-round residents, but it is a very popular bus tour destination.

 Conclusion